-1-6 semester credits 1-6/1-6/0In this course, topics of special interest in humanities and the arts will be explored in depth.
-Topics chosen may not be covered fully in regularly scheduled coursework, and the choice of topics will depend on trends and developments in the field.
-This course may be taught as lecture only or a combination of lecture and lab; instructors may be chosen from resident faculty, visiting faculty, and experts who work in the field.
+1-6 semester credits

+course may be taught as lecture only or a combination of lecture and lab; instructors may be chosen from resident faculty, visiting faculty, and experts who work in the field.
 Some field trips may be involved in this course.
 The last digit of the course code indicates credit hours awarded for the course.
 Prerequisite(s): Permission of the Department Chair.